Install on AWS Elastic Beanstalk

 Info: Two files are necessary, because Elastic Beanstalk processes the

-commands, so that it would try to install the packages before adding the repository source if you merge them together into one file.
+files`and `commands, so that it would try to install the packages before adding the repository source if you merge them together into one file.